Find a dog boarding services in Boston, MA

 It happens to the best of us—we have to go out of town or work on a big job and there’s no one to look after the dog.
 Thankfully, there are a fair number of dog boarding opportunities for your dog near your home.
 Dog boarding kennels provide your dog a safe and secure place to call their home away from home while you are away.
 Dog boarding is sometimes accompanied by other services, such as dog training and dog grooming.

-Dog boarding will cost about $40 a night, depending on where you live, the size of your dog, and how long of a stay your pet needs.
+Dog boarding costs $40 a night on average, depending on where you live, the size of your dog, and how long of a stay your pet needs.
 While the cost of boarding your dog may depend on a number of circumstances, most companies charge per day and/or night.
 Overall, you can expect the range to be between $25 and $85 each night.

 Dogs need proof of Distemper, Parvo and Bordetella (kennel cough) annually and Rabies every 1-3 years.
 Puppies must be 10 days past their final round of distemper/parvo vaccination before kennels will accept them for boarding.
 Vaccinations need to be given no less than 7 days prior to boarding.
 If this is the dog's first Bordetella vaccination, it must be given 2 weeks prior to boarding.